-The Supervisory Board of OP Cooperative shall approve the Group's remuneration principles, decide on the long-term incentive scheme, confirm the general terms and conditions of the Group's remuneration schemes and issue recommendations for short-term incentive schemes.
-The Supervisory Board owns the long-term management incentive scheme and decides on its metrics, target levels and maximum bonuses.
-The presiding officers of the Supervisory Board decide on issues related to OP Cooperative Executive Board remuneration.
+The Supervisory Board of OP Cooperative shall approve the Group's remuneration principles, decide on the long-term remuneration scheme, confirm the general terms and conditions of the Group's remuneration schemes and issue recommendations for short-term remuneration schemes.
+The Supervisory Board owns the long-term management remuneration scheme and decides on its metrics, target levels and maximum bonuses.
+Similarly, the Supervisory Board determines the metrics, target levels and maximum bonuses in respect of OP Financial Group's personnel fund as well.
+The Executive Nomination Committee subordinate to the Supervisory Board decided on issues related to remuneration for OP Cooperative's Executive Board.

-By order of the Supervisory Board, OP Financial Group's Remuneration Committee set up by the Supervisory Board shall monitor and supervise the effectiveness and competitiveness of the incentive schemes and the ability of the incentive structures to support the Group's long-term goals and targets.
+By order of the Supervisory Board, OP Financial Group's Remuneration Committee set up by the Supervisory Board shall monitor and supervise the effectiveness and competitiveness of the remuneration schemes and the ability of the remuneration structures to support the Group's long-term goals and targets.
 The Remuneration Committee shall annually approve and revise the Group's remuneration policies.

-The HR Committee of OP Cooperative's Executive Board and the presiding officers of OP Cooperative's Supervisory Board act as bodies in charge of preparing remuneration issues.
-The Remuneration Committee of OP Financial Group acts as a body in charge of preparing remuneration issues for Group member cooperative banks' management.
+The HR Committee of OP Cooperative's Executive Board and the central cooperative consolidated's Executive Nomination Committee act as bodies in charge of preparing remuneration issues.
+The Remuneration Committee of OP Financial Group acts as a body in charge of preparing remuneration issues for OP cooperative banks' management.

-Internal Audit shall annually review compliance with the remuneration and incentive scheme approved by the Supervisory Board.
+Internal Audit reviews annually compliance with the remuneration and remuneration scheme approved by the Supervisory Board.